 The 2017-18 season saw Dorking Wanderers line up in the Bostik Premier League (Step 3) for the first time in their history, which coincided with their move to the newly constructed, multi million pound Meadowbank Stadium development in the heart of Dorking Town Centre.

 In 2018-19 Dorking Wanderers kicked off the new season in their brand new stadium at Meadowbank Park.
 Following a mixed start to the season, mainly due to a number of injuries to key players, Wanderers really found their form from December onwards, and subsequently only lost one league game in 2019.
-The team went on to win the Bostik Premier League by 22 points, meaning that in 2019-20 they will kick off in the National League South (Step 2) for the first time in their history.
+The team went on to win the Bostik Premier League by 22 points, meaning that in 2019-20 they played in the National League South (Step 2) for the first time in their history.
 This fantastic achievement was made even more special due to the fact that it coincided with the clubs 20 year anniversary.

 "Dorking Wanderers have made an incredible rise through the football pyramid & have been members of our league for 7 years.
 They have demonstrated an incredible tenacity & commitment to develop their Westhumble home inline with the strict FA requirements needed for Step 5 football.